j-zilla210/ZillaCOGSEC/README.md

 Want a quick overview of my skills and experience?
 👉 [Download My Resume](./joshuaovalle_resume.pdf)

+## Professional Statement

+**I bring strong written and verbal communication skills that help bridge the gap between technical solutions and everyday understanding.
+I believe everyone deserves safe access to the internet, regardless of their background or technical knowledge.
+My goal is to make cybersecurity more approachable and protective for all users, especially those who need it most.**

 ## 👤 About Me
  - 🎓 B.S. in Cybersecurity and Information Assurance